ChiNoel-osu/FolderThumbnailExplorer/README.md

 	1. Favorite directories.
 	2. Favorite folders.
 	3. A photo viewer that gets the job done.
 	4. Multi-Language support.
-(Currently zh-CN and en-US)
+(Currently zh-CN and en-US, it's fairly easy to add languages.)

 ## What needs to be done
 - Image caching so it doesn't rape the harddrive.
-- A better UI.
+- A better UI and UX.
 - More shortcuts.
+- Fix bugs.
 - *And more....Please post an issue.*

 ## Very sfw screenshots